anuravip/donation-analytics/README.md

 if repeat donor, the output values along with percentile value are calculated for that particular year and zipcode and written to the output file repeat_donors.txt

+As per FEC, TRANSCTION_AMT field is NUMBER(14, 2).
+I am assuming that we can round the transaction amount and the percentile value in the output file.
+The sample output file provided in the challenge does not show sum of transaction amount or percentile value as a float data type.